 Need to do your yearly front wheel bearing maintenance? this description outlines basic process for doing this on 320i hubs, but the process is similar for 2002 hubs.

 unbolt calipers from struts. hang them from springs. do not let them dangle by the hoses.

 use channel locks to pull bearing cap off

 pull hub off axle. keep finger on the outer washer so that outer bearing doe

-Ideally your local wheel alignment store will have these specs in their computer, but it wouldn't hurt to have these in hand when you bring your car in.
-If you are setting your toe by hand, be as accurate as possible as the specs are fairly fine and most likely within the margin of error of any hand-setting technique.
+Ideally, your local wheel alignment store will have these specs in their computer, but it wouldn't hurt to have these in hand when you bring your car in.
+If you are setting your toe by hand, be as accurate as possible, as the specs are relatively fine and most likely within the margin of error of any hand-setting technique.

 "Toe" is the setting of the front wheel alignment that specifies whether the two front wheels point inwards at each other at the